raipc/atsd-api-python/README.md

         )
 ```

-###Querying Series Values
+### Querying Series Values

-When querying series values from ATSD, you need to specify *entity filter*, *date filter*, and *series filter*. <br>
+When querying series values from the database, you need to specify *entity filter*, *date filter*, and *series filter*. <br>
 Forecast, Versioning, Control, and Transformation filters can also be used to filter the resulting `Series` objects.
-See the [SeriesQuery documentation page](https://github.com/axibase/atsd-docs/blob/master/api/data/series/query.md) for more information.
+See the [Series Query documentation](https://github.com/axibase/atsd-docs/blob/master/api/data/series/query.md) for more information.

 *Series filter*: requires specifying the metric name.
-You can also include type, tags, and exactMatch parameters in this filter to get more specific series objects.
+You can also include type, tags, and other parameters in this filter to get more specific series objects.

 *Entity filter*: can be set by providing entity name, names of multiple entities, or the name of the entityGroup or entityExpression.

 *Date filter*: can be set by specifying the `startDate`, `endDate`, or `interval` fields.
-Some **combination** of these parameters are required.
-The `startDate` and `endDate` fields can be provided either as special words from [endTime syntax](https://github.com/axibase/atsd-docs/blob/master/end-time-syntax.md), an ISO 8601 formatted string, number of milliseconds since 01.01.1970, or a datetime object.
+Some **combination** of these parameters is required to establish a specific time range.
+The `startDate` and `endDate` fields can be provided either as  keywords from [endTime syntax](https://github.com/axibase/atsd-docs/blob/master/end-time-syntax.md), an ISO 8601 formatted string, number of Unix milliseconds, or a datetime object.

 Finally, to get a list of `Series` objects matching the specified filters, the `query` method of the service should be used.